Admin Interface¶

 Instantiate an

-backend for your project – this component is responsible for providing the security for the admin areafrom flask import Flask from flask_peewee.auth import Auth from flask_peewee.db import Database app = Flask(__name__) db = Database(app) # needed for authentication auth = Auth(app, db)
+Authbackend for your project – this component is responsible for providing the security for the admin areafrom flask import Flask from flask_peewee.auth import Auth from flask_peewee.db import Database app = Flask(__name__) db = Database(app) # needed for authentication auth = Auth(app, db)

 Instantiate an

-object# continued from above... from flask_peewee.admin import Admin admin = Admin(app, auth)
+Adminobject# continued from above... from flask_peewee.admin import Admin admin = Admin(app, auth)

 Register any

-objects you would like to expose via the admin# continuing... assuming "Blog" and "Entry" models admin.register(Blog) # register "Blog" with vanilla ModelAdmin admin.register(Entry, EntryAdmin) # register "Entry" with a custom ModelAdmin subclass # assume we have an "AdminPanel" called "NotePanel" admin.register_panel('Notes', NotePanel)
+ModelAdminorAdminPanelobjects you would like to expose via the admin# continuing... assuming "Blog" and "Entry" models admin.register(Blog) # register "Blog" with vanilla ModelAdmin admin.register(Entry, EntryAdmin) # register "Entry" with a custom ModelAdmin subclass # assume we have an "AdminPanel" called "NotePanel" admin.register_panel('Notes', NotePanel)

 Call

-, which registers the admin blueprint and configures the urls# after all models and panels are registered, configure the urls admin.setup()
+Admin.setup(), which registers the admin blueprint and configures the urls# after all models and panels are registered, configure the urls admin.setup()

 Note

-For a complete example, check the Example App which ships with the project.
+For a complete example, check the example app which ships with the project.

 Customizing how models are displayed¶